SAP-archive/teched2020-DAT160/exercises/ex0/README.md

 ## Is HANA running?

 [Video Link](https://www.youtube.com/watch?v=8rT-PEUg8Uw&t=20s)</br>
-In the [trial landscape](https://account.hanatrial.ondemand.com/) the HANA instance stops each night.
-Therefore the first thing we need to do is make sure your HANA instance is running.
+In the [trial landscape](https://account.hanatrial.ondemand.com/) the SAP HANA Cloud trial instance stops each night.
+Therefore the first thing we need to do is make sure your SAP HANA Cloud instance is running.

-1. From the SAP Cloud Platform entry page, click **Subaccounts** and then the tile for your Subaccount named **trial**
+1. From the SAP Business Technology Platform trial entry page, click **Subaccounts** and then the tile for your Subaccount named **trial**
 </br>![Subaccount](/exercises/ex0/images/subaccount.png)

 1. Then click on your **dev** space to navigate to the space level. </br>![Space select](/exercises/ex0/images/space_select.png)